tomchentw/angular-ujs/README.md

 Then include them through script tag in your HTML.

 ### **Rails** projects (Only support 3.1+)

-Add these line to your application's Gemfile:
+Add this line to your application's Gemfile:
 ```ruby
 gem 'ng-rails-csrf' # Optional
 gem 'angular-ujs'